Skip to main content

 When to talk to your dentist about menopause

-You've probably heard about the classic menopause symptoms—hot flashes, night sweats, and mood swings.
+You've probably heard about the classic menopause symptoms — hot flashes, night sweats and mood swings.

 So why’s it so hard to talk about it?

 Conversations about hormones and dental health can feel awkward, especially if you’re seeing a male dentist.
 Unfortunately, ignoring these issues won't make them go away.
 In fact, they can get worse over time.
 So, it's important to open up to your dentist about what you’re experiencing.
-However, It might be helpful to know that 84% of dentists say they are comfortable discussing the impact of menopause on oral health with their female patients 40 and older.
+However, it might be helpful to know that 84% of dentists say they are comfortable discussing the impact of menopause on oral health with their female patients 40 and older.

 How to start the conversation